Delicious. Happy 248th birthday America & all Delectable users.

 Bottle data: 4,020 bottles produced.
 100% Chardonnay-90% from Croix-Blanche and 10% from Les Roualles.
 4g dosage & my personal sweet spot.
 Disgorgement 9/2024.

-Photos; long view of House of Gimonnet & vines, their very old rootstock, Olivier & Didier Gimmonet and their beautiful Chardonnay grapes. — 9 months ago
+Photos; long view of House of Gimonnet & vines, their very old rootstock, Olivier & Didier Gimmonet and their beautiful Chardonnay grapes. — a year ago

 Beautiful light sparkly Burgh, perfect for roast chicken/poultry.
 Evokes cherries both in color and palate. — 5 years ago